 My 401((k) asset allocation is too aggressive.
 I have been reading a few books (e.g., The Intelligent Investor by Benjamin Graham and Wise Investing Made Simple by Larry E. Swedroe), as well as a few investing sites.
 I am now at a point where I think 100% equity asset allocation for my 401(k) is too … Read more Changing My 401(k) Asset Allocation

 You may have heard the phrase beat the market.
 In this case, the market usually refers to the S&P 500 index.
 There are other U.S. indices such as, DJIA, NASDAQ 100, NASDAQ Composite, Russell 2000, Wilshire 5000, and many other domestic and international ones.
 However, the S&P 500 is by far the most used benchmark … Read more What Does It Means to Beat the Market and How I Did It

-I have been investing in the stock market for nearly 10 years and acquired quite a bit of experience and knowledge (mainly through making mistakes).
-I’ve never codified on to a piece of paper until today.
+I have been investing in the stock market for nearly ten years and acquired quite a bit of experience and knowledge (mainly through making mistakes).
+I’ve never codified on a piece of paper until today.
 Before I begin, I want to give credit where credit is due.
-This post was inspired by CommodityWorld.com’s Common … Read more 35 Rules of Common Sense Investing
+This post was inspired by CommodityWorld.com’s Common Sense … Read more 35 Rules of Common Sense Investing